meduzen/datetime-attribute/README.md

 [Per spec](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#local-dates-and-times), the separator between date and time can be `T` (default) or ` ` (1 space).

-To change the separator, use `setTimeSeparator`:
+To change the separator globally, use `setTimeSeparator`:

 ```js
 import { setTimeSeparator } from 'datetime-attribute'